haoxins/haoxins.github.io/archived/2021-graph-databases-in-action.md

   doesn't necessarily mean that a graph database is the best technology to choose to solve that problem.

+* Should use graph database
-* related or recursive data
+  - related or recursive data
-* pattern matching
+  - pattern matching
-* centrality, clustering, and influence
+  - centrality, clustering, and influence

 ## Running basic and recursive traversals